Laravel 10 One to One Eloquent Relationship Tutorial

 }

 hasOne() method is used to get associated phone number of user.
-This is one to one relationship where each user has been associated to specific mobile number.
+This is one to one relationship where each user has been associated to a specific mobile number.

 Usage